-Having defined "technology" and "engineering" broadly in these ways, "technology and engineering literacy" can be defined in an equally broad fashion as the capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals.
-Technology and engineering literacy, like scientific, mathematical, or language literacy, is a measure of how well individuals have mastered the processes and tools they need to participate intelligently and thoughtfully in the world around them.
-As described in reports from the National Academy of Engineering (NAE, 2006), the International Society for Technology in Education (ISTE, 2007), and the International Technology and Engineering Educators Association (ITEEA, 2007), technological literacy includes knowledge, capabilities, and critical thinking and decision-making skills (McAnear, 2009).
+Having defined technology and engineering broadly in these ways, technology and engineering literacy can be defined in an equally broad fashion as the capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals.
+Technology and engineering literacy is, like scientific, mathematical, or language literacy, a measure of how well individuals have mastered the processes and tools they need to participate intelligently and thoughtfully in the world around them.
+As described in reports from the National Academy of Engineering (NAE, 2006), the International Society for Technology in Education (ISTE, 2007), and the International Technology and Engineering Educators Association (ITEA, 2007), technological literacy includes knowledge, capabilities, and critical thinking and decision-making skills (McAnear, 2009).
 From these documents, lists can be extracted of what a person who is literate in technology and engineering should know and be able to do.

-Figure 1 depicts the major assessment areas and practices of the NAEP Technology and Engineering Literacy Framework.
+Figure 1 depicts the major assessment areas and practices of the NAEP Technology and Engineering Literacy Framework and Assessment Specifications.
 At the center, in blue, are the three areas of technology and engineering literacy that will be assessed by NAEP: Technology and Society, Design and Systems, and Information and Communication Technology (ICT).
 The surrounding yellow circle represents three overarching types of thinking and reasoning that generalize across the major assessment areas.
-These crosscutting practices will apply across tasks and individual test questions, also referred to as items, in the areas of Technology and Society, Design and Systems, and ICT.
-These key components of the 2014 NAEP Technology and Engineering Literacy Framework are described on the next page.
+These cross-cutting practices will apply across tasks and individual test questions, also referred to as items, in the areas of Technology and Society, Design and Systems, and ICT.
+Below these key components of the 2014 NAEP Technology and Engineering Literacy Framework and Assessment Specifications are described.